Skip to main content

 Preload Lightweight Theme Resources

 You can use ApplicationThemeHelper.Preload and ApplicationThemeHelper.PreloadAsync methods to preload lightweight theme resources and speed up the display time of subsequent windows.
-These methods preload theme resources for the specified DevExpress controls or the entire UserControl.
+These methods preload theme resources for specified DevExpress controls or for the entire UserControl.

 Refer to the following help topic for more information: Preload Theme Resources.